 - Cheese.
 What goes well in shrimp and grits?
 Cheese does!
 Parmesan and sharp cheddar cheese pair perfectly with the Cajun seasonings and melt lusciously into the grits.

 - Green Onions.
-For a touch of freshness and crunch.
+For a touch of freshness and crunch in this shrimp and grits recipe.

 The Directions